GrantExec, a Euna Solutions® company

 Disability and Rehabilitation Research Projects (DRRP) Program: Community Living and Participation (Research)

-This funding opportunity provides financial support for research projects aimed at improving community living and participation for individuals with disabilities across the United States.
+This funding opportunity provides financial support for research projects that aim to improve community living and participation for individuals with disabilities, focusing on areas like assistive technology, caregiver support, and economic tools.

 Award Range